 Want to make bread at home?
 Here are all the best homemade bread recipes, from sourdough to crusty artisan bread to cornbread.

 Making homemade bread sounds complicated and time consuming, right?
 But with the right recipes and skills, you can be making bread in no time!
-Baking homemade bread is one of Alex and my favorite things to do in the world.
 There’s truly nothing like the smell of freshly baked bread.
-Homemade bread can also be better for you, cheaper, and tastier than the loaves from you local grocery store.
+And making bread at home can be cheaper and tastier than the loaves from you local grocery store, without all the additives and preservatives.
 But the best part?
 You’ll have that satisfying feeling that you made it all with your own two hands.

 Here are a few of our favorite bread recipes, with varying skill levels!
-The most advanced is our sourdough bread: while it’s not hard, it’s a multi-day process that requires some special equipment.
-But it’s absolutely worth the effort, and we have lots of resources to guide you through the process!
-The easiest are our quick breads like cornbread and zucchini bread: just mix them together, pop them in a pan and bake!
-Whatever recipe you choose, we guarantee: you’ll want to make it again and again.
+The easiest is our homemade sandwich loaf and no knead bread, and the most advanced is our sourdough bread.
+It’s not hard, but it’s a multi-day process that requires some special equipment.
+Where necessary, we’ve got videos to help you through the process.
+Whatever recipe you choose, we guarantee: you’ll want to make this bread again and again.

 Want to make amazing bread?
 This homemade bread is easy to make and very versatile: it works for sandwiches, toast, and more!

 - 2 tablespoons unsalted butter, melted (20 grams)